Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Experiments

-Our pipeline has made the assumption that only one joint is activated at each interaction step.
-While this assumption is mainly satisfied by our learned interaction policy (with both hold and push action), there are still cases violating this assumption.
-In those cases, the algorithm needs to consider full object kinematic structure for joint estimation.
-In addition, limited by the sensory input (visual inputs only) and simulation fidelity, our algorithm does not estimate parameters like friction, which can be useful for applications like robot manipulation.
+\mypara{Limitation and assumptions.} Our pipeline assumes that only one joint is activated at each interaction step.
+While this assumption is mainly satisfied by our learned interaction policy, there can still be cases violating this assumption.

+Additionally our algorithm does not estimate parameters like friction, which can be useful for robot manipulation.